zgfgNew/PlayIntegrityFork/README.md

 - Disable all modules except this one
 - Try a different (ideally known working) custom.pif.json

-Some modules which modify system can trigger DroidGuard detection, never hook GMS processes.
+Note: Some modules which modify system can trigger DroidGuard detections, as can any which hook GMS processes.

 ### Failing DEVICE verdict (on KernelSU/APatch)